everx-labs/ever-sdk-js/packages/appkit/README.md

 In the example above we demonstrated typical basic usage of the Account object.
 ### Sample source code
-Find the full sample source code here https://github.com/tonlabs/sdk-samples/tree/master/demo/hello
+Find the sample that demonstrates AppKit usage source code here https://github.com/tonlabs/sdk-samples/tree/master/demo/hello

 ## Executing Contract on TVM